libnifalcon/libnifalcon/README.txt

 Windows: Fine
 Linux: Fine
 64-bit Linux: No 64-bit drivers available
-OS X: Locks up on write function after < 1000 loops
+OS X: Okish?

 libftdi:
 Windows: Untested (Recommended to use FTD2XX)
-Linux: Stable, but runs at half speed
+Linux: Fine
-64-bit Linux: Stable, but runs at half speed
+64-bit Linux: Fine
-OS X: Stable, but runs at half speed
+OS X: Fine

-So, basically, ftd2xx is stable on windows and linux, iffy everywhere else. libftdi is somewhat slower, but works everywhere.
+So, basically, ftd2xx is stable on windows and linux, iffy on OS X. libftdi is somewhat slower, but works everywhere.
 This is being worked on right now, see the following blog post for more details:

 http://www.nonpolynomial.com/archives/2008/04/libusb-libftdi-latency-and-my-own-stupid.php